If you are curious about what a slow cooker is, hopefully, this guide will clear everything up.

-I also take you through some of the pros and cons when it comes to cooking food in one and anything else that you need to know.
+I also take you through some of the pros and cons of cooking food in a slow cooker and anything else that you need to know.

-Basics of What is a Slow Cooker
+Basics of a Slow Cooker

 They all have a lid that is made from glass, metal, or ceramic.
 These lids are designed to create a low-pressure seal to stop moisture from escaping the pot.